 Try it

-GeoClear is building operational receipt infrastructure for agent-native systems.
+GeoClear is building operational evidence record infrastructure for agent-native systems.
 The goal is simple: make real-world location decisions independently verifiable by default.

 , Shailesh, founder at GeoClear

-Demo: geoclear.io · Live receipt verifier: geoclear.io/security · MCP & developer docs: geoclear.io/mcp · Architecture whitepaper: whitepaper
+Demo: geoclear.io · Live record verifier: geoclear.io/security · MCP & developer docs: geoclear.io/mcp · Architecture whitepaper: whitepaper